Welcome to the blog! This week, I want to talk to you about something I’ve recently discovered and tried for myself: a commonplace book.

 -Michelle Obama, Becoming

-However, commonplace books are not diaries.
+However, they are not diaries.
 They are instead a place to safekeep little pieces of information or inspiration that you can look back on at a later time.
 If you are a writer for example, they are a great way to store those words you’ve been thinking of but haven’t quite been able to feature in your next novel.

 Commonplace books give you a break from the fury of information that is social media.
 Instead, when you read something meaningful, they give you the opportunity to think on it, write it down, and come back to it later for inspiration.

-Start your commonplace book now
+Start yours now

 There is no need to wait!
 Start your Commonplace book today.
 Grab a simple blank notebook (like this one from Amazon) and start jotting down quotes, song lyrics, poems, even tweets that inspire you.